jdoubleu/small-php-gitlab-cd/README.md

 * -p determines the project id (optional if no project id is given in config) and
 * -b the build id

+## Errors
+If the script failed check the error log!

+Some errors are not displayed in the error log:
+* When the API request returned a 401 Unauthenticated
+* When the project and/or build cannot be found
+* When there is no artifact for the given build

+Please keep this in mind!
+Try to check this by executing the curl command manually on your shell.

 ## Contribute
 You are welcome to contribute to this project.
 Either in creating issues or submitting code.